pducolin/advent-of-code-2021/README.md

 #### Day 04

 Derive: The compiler is capable of providing basic implementations for some traits via the #[derive] attribute.
 These traits can still be manually implemented if a more complex behavior is required.

+#### Day 09

+[Mutable references](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#mutable-references) or how to pass a value by reference, and let the function change it.

+>The restriction preventing multiple mutable references to the same data at the same time allows for mutation but in a very controlled fashion.
+It’s something that new Rustaceans struggle with, because most languages let you mutate whenever you’d like.The benefit of having this restriction is that Rust can prevent data races at compile time.